kstenerud/dogma/README.md

 Design Objectives
 -----------------

-Dogma is designed primarily for documentation purposes (although it is parser friendly).
-It's design objectives are:
+Dogma is designed primarily for documentation purposes (although it is also parser friendly).
+Its design objectives are:

 ### Human readability